 2. Disable Caps Lock Key Using Registry

-Alternatively, you can also modify the registry to disable caps lock key on your keyboard.
-Before making any changes backup registry and then continue.
+Alternatively, you can also modify the registry to disable the caps lock key on your keyboard.
+Before making any changes backup the registry and then continue.

 To make things easier for you, I’ve created a

 .reg file that disables or enables the Caps Lock.
-If you want to, you can open the reg file with Notepad to see which key and value is being modified.
+If you want to, you can open the reg file with Notepad to see which key and value are being modified.